Undergraduate BSc (Hons)

 What you need to know

 We are looking for students with an interest in science and technology and patient care.
-You will have good communication skills and caring nature.
+You will have good communication skills and a caring nature.
 Good interpersonal skills and being able to contribute to group discussions is essential.
-Diagnostic Radiography is a ‘hands on’ skills-based profession, our practical skills teaching sessions reflect this.
-Practising positioning on each other in practical based skills sessions under supervision is involved.
+Diagnostic Radiography is a ‘hands-on’ skills-based profession, our practical skills teaching sessions reflect this.
+Practising positioning on each other in practical-based skills sessions under supervision is involved.
 Entry to the course is highly competitive with approximately one place per ten applicants.
 Within your personal statement, you should be able to demonstrate an understanding of the role of the radiographer and the radiography profession.

-Although not essential, it is desirable that applicants undertake a clinical visit in a Radiology department to gain an understanding of the role of Diagnostic Radiographers.
-An applicant that completes a clinical visit will strengthen their application.
+Although not essential, it is desirable that applicants undertake a clinical visit to a Radiology department to gain an understanding of the role of Diagnostic Radiographers.
+An applicant who completes a clinical visit will strengthen their application.

 We have a history of accepting people with a wide range of qualifications and the list below is not exhaustive.
 If your qualification is not on the list or more information/clarification is required, please contact either the Central Admissions Team or come along to one of our Open Days and speak to an admissions tutor.
 If your qualifications are more than five years old then you would not normally be considered.
 However, you may qualify for Accreditation of Prior Learning which would enable you to apply for the degree course.
 Please contact the admissions tutor to discuss your options.